paulrobertlloyd/paulrobertlloyd-v3/src/_posts/2017-03-19-designing_systems_part_3.markdown

 ---

 I hope you have enjoyed this three-part series, borne from the talk I gave at Smashing Conference last year.
-The ideas I've outlined are of course subject to re-evaluation, so if you have any feedback, please do get it touch, either [via e-mail][14] or via [Twitter][15].
+The ideas I've outlined are of course subject to re-evaluation, so if you have any feedback, please do get it touch, either [via e-mail][14] or [Twitter][15].
 Thanks for reading!

 [1]: https://paulrobertlloyd.com/talks/smashing_conference_freiburg_2016
 [2]: /2011/07/the_architecture_of_brasilia